-(k) Abandoned deposit amounts.
-Every bottler or distributor maintaining or required to maintain, a Deposit Transaction Fund, as required by M.G.L. c.
-94 is required to keep a complete and accurate record of all transactions affecting the Deposit Transaction Fund.
+(l) Abandoned deposit amounts.
+Every bottler or distributor maintaining or required to maintain a Deposit Transaction Fund, as required by M.G.L. c.
+94, is required to keep a complete and accurate record of all transactions affecting the Deposit Transaction Fund.
 Such records shall include the number of non-reusable beverage containers for which refund values have been received or for which refund values have been paid, interest income earned on amounts held in the Deposit Transaction Fund, and beginning and end of month fund balances.

 Bottlers and distributors required to maintain Deposit Transaction Funds must retain copies of Abandoned Deposit Amounts returns.

-(l) Convention center financing surcharge.
-Operators of sightseeing tours and vendors with customers that sign vehicle rental contracts subject to the surcharge imposed under St. 1997, c.
+(m) Convention center financing surcharge.
+Operators of sightseeing tours, operators of parking facilities in a convention center facility in Boston, Springfield, or Worcester, and vendors with customers that sign vehicle rental contracts subject to the surcharge imposed under St. 1997, c.
 152, are required to keep complete and accurate record of all sales subject to the surcharge.
 Such records shall include the following:

-1. a complete and accurate record for all sales of tickets and all vehicle rental contracts subject to the Convention Center Act;
+1. a complete and accurate record for all sales of tickets, parking, and all vehicle rental contracts subject to the Convention Center Act;

 2. supporting data that indicates how the amounts of the surcharge reported in the returns were calculated.